Reset Your Nervous System

 Why I love Ketamine for my clients:

-• You’re not high for hours.
+You’re not high for hours.
 Unlike other similar drugs, ketamine’s high only lasts around an hour.

-• It provides benefits quickly.
+It provides benefits quickly.

-• Ketamine will likely make your life less triggering.
+Ketamine will likely make your life less triggering.
 Being constantly triggered is a sign of an upregulated amygdala.
 The Amygdala is the "smoke detector" that alerts your brain to danger and is a key part of your brain responsible for triggers.
 Ketamine calms down the amygdala on its own and reactivates parts of your brain that can naturally keep it calm.

-• Ketamine is better than substances to calm down your system.
+Ketamine is better than substances to calm down your system.
 If a major goal is stability and calm, Ketamine can help with that.
 Ketamine is great for the nervous system and can provide a lot of relief.

-• We still get to do therapy.
+We still get to do therapy.
 It’s common to do therapy while clients are either under the influence of Ketamine or just coming off of the influence.
 This therapy is often more effective.

 FAQ

-• While some have reported large, life-altering changes, Ketamine is best thought of as a tool or catalyst, reducing the amount of work needed to heal.
+While some have reported large, life-altering changes, Ketamine is best thought of as a tool or catalyst, reducing the amount of work needed to heal.
 Dr. Ingmar Gorman states, “Ketamine may make change easier, but it does not do the work for you."

-• Ketamine is approved by the FDA and is very safe.
+Ketamine is approved by the FDA and is very safe.
 To ensure continued safety, you will only be under the influence while under my care and you will be at home for the rest of the day.

-• While Ketamine was widely abused in the 1980s as a popular street drug, the addiction potential is low in our work.
-This is because we will use low and infrequent doses.
+While Ketamine was widely abused in the 1980s as a popular street drug, the potential of developing an addiction to ketamine is very low for our work.
+Ketamine addiction has rarely resulted from a clinical prescription.
+This is because:

-• Unlike common medications like antibiotics or painkillers, psychedelics are not inherently healing.
+Unlike common medications like antibiotics or painkillers, psychedelics are not inherently healing.
 Many people abuse ketamine and find that it actually helps them escape or ignore their pain.
 This is because Ketamine (and psychedelics) only lead to healing if the right factors are in place For example, if you don’t have the intention of facing your pain, the psychedelic will be limited to help you face it.

 Psychedelics can be difficult to research because they don’t work like traditional drugs.

-• If you do have a psychedelic trip, it is possible that you will have an experience that involves suppressed and painful memories.
+If you do have a psychedelic trip, it is possible that you will have an experience that involves suppressed and painful memories.
 This can be very challenging.

 The possibility of being re-traumatized is low.
 This is because:

-• You’re doing it in the therapy office
+You’re doing it in the therapy office

-• We’ll do prep work, including inner work.
+We’ll do prep work, including inner work.

-• We focus on having the right set and setting
+We focus on having the right set and setting

-• I am a trained guide and can help you get unstuck or find calm if overwhelmed.
+I am a trained guide and can help you get unstuck or find calm if overwhelmed.

-• We’ll do integration work to ensure we maximize the benefits of the experience.
+We’ll do integration work to ensure we maximize the benefits of the experience.

 Palo Alto Weekly, July 26, 2019 / Conversation with Jennifer Dore, MD